6 reasons for sudden heavy periods

 Uterine fibroids

-These are non-cancerous growths that develop in or around the uterus.
-It is unclear exactly why these growths develop though it may be linked to drop in oestrogen levels.
-It is common amongst fertile women and causes, amongst other things, pain, constipation and heavy periods.
+These are non-cancerous growths that develop in or around the uterine cavity.
+It is unclear exactly why these growths develop, though it may be linked to an increase, or drop in oestrogen levels.
+It is common amongst fertile women and causes, amongst other things, pain, sometimes severe pain, constipation and heavy menstrual bleeding.

 Underactive thyroid

-This condition occurs when the thyroid does not produce enough hormones causing symptoms such as weight gain, tiredness and feelings of depression.
-However, the condition is also associated with more painful and heavier periods.
+This condition occurs when the thyroid does not produce enough hormones, causing symptoms such as weight gain, feeling tired and feelings of depression.
+However, the condition is also associated with more painful or heavy menstrual bleeding.
+Your doctor would help confirm this as a likely cause of your heavy menstrual bleeding, with the help of blood tests.
+They could also conduct any other tests, and also based on your medical history, help rule out any thyroid disease, for example.

 Adenomyosis

 This occurs when the lining of the uterus becomes embedded in the wall of the womb.
-It causes painful periods as well as a much heavier flow.
+It causes painful periods as well as heavy menstrual bleeding, (you may also pass clots) and more blood lost, as a result, each month.

 5. PMS

 Premenstrual syndrome is characterized by a range of symptoms including heavy periods, irritability, fluid retention and painful periods.
-Unfortunately the exact cause of PMS is unclear though it is probably to do with an imbalance in the ratio of progesterone and oestrogen in the body.
-Also, things like diet and stress are known to worsen symptoms.
+Unfortunately, the exact cause of PMS is unclear though it is probably to do with an imbalance in the ratio of progesterone and oestrogen in the body.
+Also, things like diet and stress are known to worsen symptoms as these can also affect hormones and your menstrual flow.

 6. Menopause